chrismacp/chrismacp.github.io/_posts/2020-12-03-syncing-studios-remotely-using-rtpmidi-and-jamulus.md

 ## How to do it

-** Important - you need ethernet connections to get this working well so don't expect much if you use WIFI.
-I forgot about this during one session and the audio was pretty bad so I can confirm it's not worth trying. **
+Important - you need ethernet connections to get this working well so don't expect much if you use WIFI.
+I forgot about this during one session and the audio was pretty bad so I can confirm it's not worth trying.
+{: .notice--warning}

 ### Step 1
 Download Jamulus and if you are not on a mac then get RTPMIDI too